-However, we do recognize that it has become a trend in American society for families to want to include personal remarks by a Lay Speaker (a family member or close friend).
+However, we do recognize that it has become a trend in American society for families to want to include personal remarks by a lay speaker (a family member or close friend).
 We consider these remarks "A Celebration of Life" or "Family Remarks."
-If a family has strong feelings about having a lay speaker, guidelines for the speakers appear below.
-These remarks will take place in the early part of the order of worship before the scripture readings and pastoral reflection.
+If a family has strong feelings about having a lay speaker, guidelines for the speakers appear on page 7.
+These remarks will take place in the early part of the order of worship before the scripture readings and homily.